citp/privacy-policy-historical/q/qs/qse/qservers.net.md

-> *The following text is extracted and transformed from the qservers.net privacy policy that was archived on 2015-07-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150706035953id_/https%3A//www.qservers.net%3Fprivacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the qservers.net privacy policy that was archived on 2016-04-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160414184651id_/https%3A//www.qservers.net%3Fprivacy-policy.html) for the most accurate reproduction.*

-# QServers.net | Nigeria Web Hosting Free Domain Names Nigeria Web Hosting Nigeria Cheap Reliable
+# QServers - Top Web Hosting Company In Nigeria

 Privacy Policy